I think you will agree with me when I say:

 Handwrite Equations Quicker with Ink Equations

-Working with math equations is easier in Word, Excel, and PowerPoint now.
+Working with math equations is easier in Microsoft Word, Excel, and PowerPoint now.
 Go to Insert > Equation > Ink Equation.
 For touch-enabled devices, you can use your finger or a touch stylus to write math equations by hand.
 You can also use the mouse in the Write box.
-The Office software converts it into text.
+The Microsoft Office software converts it into text.

-Pro Tip: The equation editor has a Select and Correct option if Office fails to recognize the symbols.
+Pro Tip: The equation editor has a Select and Correct option if Microsoft Office fails to recognize the symbols.
 Draw a marquee around the symbol and choose from one of the alternatives provided.

 Go to Smart Lookup for Extra Information

-Highlight a term and use the Bing-powered Smart Lookup in Office 2016 (Insights) to bring in search results from the Web.
+Highlight a term and use the Bing-powered Smart Lookup in Microsoft Office 2016 (Insights) to bring in search results from the Web.
 A sidebar opens on the right side of the apps with search results from various websites like Wikipedia.
 You can drag and drop the information into your authoring environment.

-Pro Tip: In Excel, select a cell with a formula and use Smart Lookup to understand its function with the description Bing brings up.
+Pro Tip: In Microsoft Excel, select a cell with a formula and use Smart Lookup to understand its function with the description Bing brings up.

 New Features in Microsoft Office Apps that Make a Difference